mobxjs/mobx/docs/refguide/api.md

 **options**
 - **`fireImmediately?: boolean`**: Wait for a change before firing the _effect function_.
 Defaults to `false`.
 - **`delay?: number`**: the sideEffect will be delayed and debounced with the given `delay`.
 Defaults to `0`.
-- **`equals`**.
-Custom equality function to determine whether the expr function differed from it's previous result, and hence should fire effect.
+- **`equals`**: Custom equality function to determine whether the expr function differed from it's previous result, and hence should fire effect.
 Accepts the same options as the equals option of `computed`.
 - Also accepts all of the options from [`autorun`](#autorun)

 ### `onReactionError`